This blog post will explore what a work center in production is and how it can benefit your business. Stay tuned!

 Required capacity = 120 mins.

-The structure of the work center contains mainly three levels.
+It contains mainly three levels.

 - Planning area